 Microaggressions hold their power because they are invisible, and therefore they don't allow whites to see that their actions and attitudes may be discriminatory.
 Therein lays the dilemma.
 The person of color is left to question what actually happened.
 The result is confusion, anger and an overall draining of energy.

 For these reasons, it's very important to take the impact of microaggressions seriously and take active steps to prevent them from occurring.

-Now that we have a better understand what microaggressions are, let's discuss how to prevent them.
+Now that we have a better understanding what microaggressions are, let's discuss how to prevent them.
 Here are important guidelines to follow:

 But what should we do if we are involved in a microaggression, whether as the target, a witness, or the person committing it?
 Let's outline best practices and guidelines on handling microaggressions from each of these three roles:

 If you stepped on someone’s foot, you'd apologize, right?
 Even if it was completely unintentional, you still stepped on them.
 And that can hurt!
 Well, the same goes for microaggressions; while their damaging "hidden messages" aren't always intended, they still hurt.
 So they deserve acknowledgement, an apology, and reflection to prevent them from occurring again.
 Here are steps to follow when you commit a microaggression:

 When we're targets of microaggressions, we shouldn’t immediately assume the perpetrator has hurtful intentions.
 We are more likely to handle situations in a productive, non-confrontational way if we don't assume others' intentions are hostile.
 If someone stepped on your foot, that doesn’t mean they're on a mission to intentionally hurt peoples' feet, right?
 In most cases, it was probably an accident.
 That said, just like there's nothing wrong with telling somebody they stepped on your foot, there's also nothing wrong with telling somebody they hurt you with a microaggression.

 Here are guidelines on handling microaggressions targeted at you and communities you belong to: